josephjaspers/blackcat_tensors/docs/allocators.md

 	when temporaries are needed.

-	if 'propagate_on_temporary_construction' is set to 'std::false_type', the default allocator is used. if 'propagate_on_temporary_construction' is set to 'std::true_type', the same allocator is used. if a different allocator is specified, that type will be used.
+	if 'propagate_on_temporary_construction' is set to 'std::false_type', the default allocator is used. if 'propagate_on_temporary_construction' is set to 'std::true_type', the same allocator is used, the allocator will use "select_on_container_copy_construction" to generate the new allocator.

-	-Currently the 'propagate_on_temporary_construction' will be need to be default constructed.
+	if 'propagate_on_temporary_construction' is not defined it is defaulted to be 'std::false_type'

 #### Choosing an allocator (example):